 When is Mani Rimdu in 2020?

 The date of the Mani Rimdu Festival will fix according to the Tibetan calendar.
-The head lama at the Tyangboche Monastery announce the dates.
+The head lama at the Tyangboche Monastery announces the dates.
 In Tengboche, this festival will be in 9th Tibetan month which usually falls in October or November of the English calendar.
-In 2019, Mani Rimdu Festival will celebrate from the 12th of November 2019.
+Mani Rimdu Festival in 2020 is not published yet.
 The festival date will be announced by the head lama of the Tengboche Monastery.

 Preparation of Festival

 Construction of the sand mandala

 Different colors of sand will use to construct the sand mandala.
 It takes 4 days to makes those complicated and symbolic designs of the mandala.
 Mandala means a circular figure representing the universe’s Buddhist symbolism.
 The bowl of red pills is kept at the center of mandala during the festival.
 The monks chants “OM AH HUNG RHI, OM MANI PADME HUMG”, thousands of times during the festival.
 While monks are in meditation, they imagine kindness flowing in the form of the mantra, into the Mandala and the Mani Rilwu pills.
 Then Kindness releases out from the Mandala, blessing all those who attend this festival.
 The sacred Mani Rilwu (sacred or blessed pills) and Tshereel (pills for long life) are given to everyone attending the festival.

 (Wong) The Empowerment

 Wong means the opening day of a public ceremony.
 “Wong” will perform on the full moon day.
 According to the Tibetan lunar calendar, wong will be in the tenth month.

 (Chham) The Dances

 Chham will be on the second day of this festival.
 On this day, monks wear Symbolic demons mask and dance, chase away, or transformed to Protectors of religion (Dharma).
 These dances are very sacred and only done at this festival.
 This dance display the defeat of demons and the initiation of Buddhism to Tibet.
 During the dance, monks will become a divine being.